golang/pkgsite/doc/frontend.md

 [API](https://github.com/americanexpress/jest-image-snapshot#%EF%B8%8F-api) for
 jest image snapshots for more information.

-To run the tests on your machine run `./all.bash e2e`.
+The e2e tests require that npm and docker are installed on your machine.

-To update the image and accessibility snapshots run `./all/bash e2e -u`
+Run the tests with `BASE_URL=https://pkg.go.dev npm run e2e`.

 #### Writing E2E Tests